 - the teaching position for which you were hired.

-It is important to note that the EdTPA must be completed before the institutional recommendation for the initial certificate is placed.
 Once the institutional recommendation is placed, the Trans B immediately expires regardless of the issuance time.

 This is an entry level certificate.
 With this certificate, you have five years from the issue date to complete the following requirements for a professional certificate: